PiRogueToolSuite/piroguetoolsuite.github.io/content/en/guides/g6/index.md

 ---
-title: ⌛ Intermediate guide - How to use MVT to conduct the analysis of a mobile device and its backup image
+title: ⌛ Intermediate guide - How to handle a potentially compromised device
 weight: 60
 toc: true
 draft: false